East Gate Registration Buildings, Building 1

-Situated on the eastern boundary of the park, Building 1 announces in large wooden letters the word “Register”.
-The building served as public toilets, registry and staff quarters.
+Building 1 is situated on the eastern boundary of the park.
+The building served as staff quarters and was a caretaker's cottage.
 This building is visited by nearly all visitors to the park and is a familiar and symbolic man-made landmark.
 Emphasizing natural building materials and the picturesque landscape, Building 1 reinforces the present character of its mountain park setting.

 Sources: East Gate, Banff National Park, Banff, Alberta, Heritage Character Statement 84-055; East Gate, Banff National Park, Banff, Alberta, Federal Heritage Buildings Review Office Report 84-055.